Crypto Market Report: How Bitcoin & Co. Are Moving Today | news

 Here you can easily buy and sell Bitcoin

-The Ripple is worth $ 1.108 on Sunday.
-The Ripple price rose compared to the previous day when it was still at 1.079 US dollars.
+The Ripple is worth $ 1.065 on Friday.
+The Ripple price fell compared to the previous day when it was still at 1.094 US dollars.

-The IOTA course is presented with a green sign compared to the previous day.
-Most recently, the IOTA stood at $ 1.498.
+The IOTA course is presented with a red sign compared to the previous day.
+Most recently, the IOTA stood at $ 1.525.

-The Stellar course presents itself in the plus.
-This is currently trading at $ 0.3304.
-The day before, the rate had been $ 0.3243.
+In the minus the Stellar course presents itself.
+This is currently trading at $ 0.3237.
+The day before, the rate had been $ 0.3312.

-The NEO is worth $ 50.22 on Sunday.
-The NEO price rose compared to the previous day when it was still trading at 48.89 US dollars.
+The NEO is worth $ 49.40 Friday.
+The NEO price fell compared to the previous day when it was still trading at US $ 50.69.

 Finanzen.net editorial team